khalidtijani/dcs-gap-spinua/README.md

 ### <a name="questions"></a>Questions, bugs, and suggestions

-Please file any bugs or questions as [issues](<app-url>) or send in a email to: raffaele.nutricato@gapsrl.eu khalid.tijani@gapsrl.eu
+Please file any bugs or questions as [issues](<app-url>) or send in a email to: raffaele.nutricato@gapsrl.eu or khalid.tijani@gapsrl.eu

 ### <a name="license"></a>License

-Software : SPINUA (Stable Point INterferometry even over Unurbanized Areas)
+Software: SPINUA (Stable Point INterferometry even over Unurbanized Areas)

 Project: Indonesia Alcantara

 Release Date: <YYYYMMDD>=20180320

 Copyright (c) 2018, GAP srl and CNR-ISSIA